 2. Volunteer Policy Guidance Notes

 A volunteer policy is a framework for the involvement of volunteers within an organisation.
-It summarises and signposts on to other policies and procedures.
-It can place work with volunteers in context, by explaining their role within the organisation and their distinctiveness from paid staff.
+It summarises the overall approach taken and signposts on to other policies and procedures.
+It can place work with volunteers in context by explaining their role within the organisation and their distinctiveness from paid staff.

 3. Volunteer Application Form

 A simple form for gathering information about potential volunteers.

 This form allows organisations to ask questions about potential volunteer convictions prior to a PVG check being carried out.
 This can be useful as it allows open and honest discussions to take place between the organisation and volunteer.
 The form should be returned in confidence and only read after inviting the volunteer for interview or informal chat.

 These provide the potential volunteer with explanatory notes for completion of the Self-Declaration Form.

 This letter allows the volunteer manager to ascertain useful information about the potential volunteer and will help to determine if they are suited to the volunteer task.
 Taking up references is an important part of the recruitment process.